li5vany/for-m-react-redux/README.md

 # for-m-react-redux

-A quick and easy way to build forms in React for an isomorphic application.
+A quick and easy way to build forms in React for isomorphic application.

 **Dependencies**